 The following courses are NOT RECOMMENDED as spring semester only courses: AP Environmental Science, AP Physics B, AP Biology, AP Calculus AB, AP Calculus BC, AP United States History, AP European History, AP World History, AP Chemistry.

 Ramah approaches safety very seriously.
-We abide by Ministry of Education guidelines and register our trips with the army.
-We have guards with us when and wherever they are deemed necessary according to the guidelines dictated by the Ministry of Defense.
+We abide by Ministry of Education guidelines and register our trips with a government agency who specializes in travel.
+We have guards with us whenever they are deemed necessary according to the guidelines dictated by the Ministry of Defense.
 We have identified specific sites, locations, and roads where we would not let groups travel.
 Although other Israelis might continue to travel in those areas, we are extremely cautious when it comes to taking responsibility for our students/your children.
 Throughout each trip we continually monitor the security situation and we have made and will make on-the-spot changes if we feel the situation warrants it.

 TRY will offer you an incredible range of opportunities for exploring your Jewish identity!
 You will have the opportunity to live a full Conservative Jewish life, which includes Tefillot three times a day, Birkat Hamazon after meals, different types of Shabbat and synagogue experiences, and engaging text learning experiences.
 You will also have the chance to live according to the Jewish calendar, in which Jewish holidays are national holidays.
 The richness of Jewish life that TRY creates may include aspects that are new or different to what you are accustomed, and you will have the chance to TRY new Jewish experiences on for size!

 Not necessarily!
-TRY attracts Conservative youth from all over the US and Canada.
+TRY attracts youth from the Reform, Reconstructionist, Conservative, and Orthodox movements from across the US and Canada.
 Many students have heard about the program through word-of-mouth outside of the Ramah/USY world.
-We also now have a network of TRY alumni who came to the program with no previous Ramah/USY history, and they have shared their TRY experiences in their schools, synagogues, youth groups and summer camps.
+We have a network of TRY alumni who came to the program with no previous Ramah/USY history, and they have shared their TRY experiences in their schools, synagogues, youth groups and summer camps.

 Assuming that your family doctor and/or specialist and/or therapist approve your going on TRY, we will work with you and your parents to set up conditions and support that are appropriate for your specific situation.
 Although you may have to restrict some of your activities or diet, if you can participate in most of the program and you meet our other criteria, we will accept you.